melkerrr/Examination2-DA115B/README.md

 You can open the generated html report located in the 'htmlcov' directory.

-Now with following the instructions you have run the complete test suite and generated a coverage report for the project.
+Now by following the instructions you have run the complete test suite and generated a coverage report for the project.